top of page

 RETAIL VIBRANCY

 Since Covid, we've lost vibrancy Downtown and on Cal Ave.
+We also see actual blight in parts of Midtown and El Camino.
 Today, our own policies are preventing recovery and regeneration.

 CLIMATE and the ENVIRONMENT